jgigault/42MapGenerator/README.md

 <img src="http://i.imgur.com/wnXCjUK.png" align="right" />42 Map Generator is a tiny bash script developed at 42 school for downloading and generating maps of the real world for the pedagogical project FdF.

-A map for the project FdF is a simple file based on the *ASCII Grid Format* whose headers were removed.
-The *ASCII Grid Format* is a good means of distributing raster image data files.
-It is widely supported and easy to import and export from most GIS softwares (Geographic Information System).

-The script 42 Map Generator allows you to find by name the coordinates of any country thanks to the *Google Geocoding API* and to reduce the exported file size by providing 5 different formats (XXL, XL, L, M, S).
+It allows you to find by name the coordinates of any country thanks to the *Google Geocoding API* and to reduce the exported file size by providing 5 different formats (XXL, XL, L, M, S).

+At first, you're asked to select an export directory in which to save the computed FdF maps.
+Then select a data provider and an available region of the world.
+Finally, choose a mode of export of the marine's coordinates between flatten and keep data.

 It extracts data from 3 different providers:
 * **IGN** (National Institute of Geographic and Forest Information / France), providing horizontal accuracy up to 250 meters of France and Overseas but excluding marine topography
 * **NOAA** (National Oceanic and Atmospheric Administration / USA), providing horizontal accuracy up to 1852 meters (1 arc-meter) of any region of the world but with a limited capacity of exported file size
 * **MGDS** (Marine Geoscience Data System / USA), providing an exceptional horizontal accuracy up to 100 meters of any region of the world, including marine topography but excluding some continental regions like Europe.

-At first, you're asked to select an export directory in which to save the computed FdF maps.
-Then select a data provider and an available region of the world.
-Finally, choose a mode of export of the marine's coordinates between flatten and keep data.

 ## install & launch